ArnaudValensi/boris-fish-feeder/README.md

 ## Arduino

-The code is available in the arduino folder
+The code is available in the arduino folder.